MirzaK89/Powerbi/README.md

 # Powerbi

-Power BI Dashboard (fully anonymized) containg Production, Quality, and Workforce (overtime) statistics.
-This dashboard present team and individual agent's data.
-In contains 10 pages in the following manner:
+This dashboard contains Production, Quality, and Workforce (Overtime) statistics.
+It presents both team-level and individual agent data.
+The dashboard includes 10 pages, organized as follows:

 Team Overview: